Maborak-Technologies-Inc/helm/charts/zabbix/ZABBIX_ARGOCD_SETUP.md

 - PersistentVolume binding issues often stem from storage class mismatches
 - ArgoCD's namespaced mode is a security feature that restricts cluster-scoped resource management
 - Always verify the project configuration includes cluster resource permissions before syncing
+- **Critical:** Kubernetes resource kinds in ArgoCD project configuration must use PascalCase singular form (e.g., `PersistentVolume`, not `persistentvolumes` or `persistentvolume`)
+- The default `storageClassName` in `values.yaml` is set to empty string `""` to ensure PV and PVC match on all Kubernetes distributions